NyRvAl/textadventure-pollux/README.md

 4. **Input Actions and Response**: In scenarios where the game requires player input, such as making a decision or responding to a prompt, the game pauses and waits for the player's response over the websocket connection.
 Once received, the game resumes.

 ***
+## Results

+### Summary
+Overall, the Text Adventure project offers an efficient solution for managing adventures in various scenarios.
+With an intuitive and user-friendly workspace, the program is easy to navigate.
+Leveraging modern technologies like WPF, Angular, and Java Spring Boot ensures high flexibility and scalability.

+It's worth noting that no authentication system has been implemented yet in the text adventure project.
+This may be considered for future iterations to enhance security and user management capabilities.
+Additionally, while the project allows for multiple players to interact with the same text adventure, there is no true multiplayer functionality.
+Instead, players can engage in the adventure concurrently, providing answers in real-time, with the first valid response being accepted.
 ## Tech Stack
 ### Frontend